elescj/projects/010-street-view/README.md

 ## 📊 Dataset

-The SVHN dataset consists more than 600,000 labeled instances of digits captured from house numbers.
-Each sample is provided as a 32×32 three-channel (RGB) image, offering consistent dimensionality suitable for training deep learning models.
-The dataset is organized into three primary subsets:
+The SVHN dataset contains over than 600,000 labeled digits images extracted from real-world street-view house numbers.
+Each sample is a 32×32 (RGB) image, providing consistent dimensions ideal for training deep learning models.
+The dataset is divided into three primary subsets:

 - Training set: 73,257 images
 - Test set: 26,032 images